 3. Follow through on consequences.

 If your child knows there are no consequences for their actions, why would they stop?
-When I talk about consequences, I am not talking about verbal or physical punishment.
+When discussing consequences, I am not talking about verbal or physical punishment.
 Consequences should always be “natural,” meaning your child can link the consequence and their behavior.
 For example, if a child is stealing their sibling’s toy and not sharing, the natural consequence might be that they don’t get to play or are removed from the situation for a short period of time.
 Or if they aren’t listening because they are engrossed in a TV show, a natural consequence might be turning off the TV.

 4. Give them a voice!

 Misbehavior often arises when your child seeks connection or wants to be heard.
 Have you ever heard the phrase “any attention is good attention”?
 Young children don’t have a lot of strategies, but they will quickly learn what behaviors catch your attention.
-They might not be that well equipped to tell you why they need your attention in the first place.
+They might not be that well-equipped to tell you why they need your attention in the first place.
 Perhaps they are seeking connection, or maybe they have an unmet need.
 Either way, take misbehavior as a chance to do some detective work and see if you can see the need underneath the behavior.

 5. Offer positive attention.